 Why Windows Are the First Place Condensation Appears

 Windows are usually the coldest surfaces in a room, especially overnight.
 As outdoor temperatures drop, the glass cools faster than walls or furniture.
+The effectiveness of window insulation and the condition of window panes can influence how quickly windows cool and how much condensation appears.

 When warm, humid indoor air comes into contact with this cooler glass, it releases moisture in the form of condensation.
 This process happens silently and gradually throughout the night.